-Production costs for the three-month period ended 31 March 2024, were \$10.85 million (2023: \$3.62 million).
-The increase in production cost for 2024 compared to the same period in 2023 due to movement in inventory (work in progress), as it accumulated significant amount of fixed costs related to 4Q 2023 production and was charged to profit and loss through movement of inventory.
+Production costs for the three-month period ended 31 March 2025, were and \$0.22 million (2024: \$10.85 million).
+The decrease in production cost for 2025 compared to the same period in 2024 due to movement in inventory (work in progress) - significant amount of costs related to mining and processing expenses were allocated to inventory and will be charged to expenses in second quarter of 2025.